extremeheat/mcpc-server/README.md

 ### Help screen

 ```
-mcpc-server - v1.2.0
+mcpc-server - v1.0.0
-Minecraft Java Server runner
+Minecraft Java Edition Server runner
+Usage:
+  mcpc-server --version latest      Start a server on the latest version
+  mcpc-server --versions            List all avaliable versions
+  mcpc-server -v 1.20 --download    Download v1.20

 Options:
   --version, -v Version to download (use "latest" for latest)
   --port        Port to listen on for IPv4  (default: 25565)
-  --port6       Port to listen on for IPv6  (default: 19133)
   --online      Whether to run in online mode
   --path        Custom path to the server directory
   --versions    Passing --versions will list all versions
+  --dumpRegistries      Run all data generators and output to the passed path
-  --download    Download (but not run) the server binary for this platfrom (default: linux)
+  --download    Download (but not run) the server binary
-Usage:
-  mcpc-server --version latest      Start a server on the latest version
-  mcpc-server --versions            List all avaliable versions
-  mcpc-server -v 1.20.0 --download  Download (but not run) v1.20
 ```

 ## API